MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Teams/New-MgTeamScheduleOpenShift.md

   - `[UserScopeTeamsAppInstallationId <String>]`: key: id of userScopeTeamsAppInstallation
   - `[WorkforceIntegrationId <String>]`: key: id of workforceIntegration

-LASTMODIFIEDBY `<IMicrosoftGraphIdentitySet>`: identitySet
+LASTMODIFIEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+Note that this might not always be available or up to date.
+For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
     - `[Id <String>]`: Unique identifier for the identity.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-SHAREDOPENSHIFT `<IMicrosoftGraphOpenShiftItem>`: openShiftItem
+SHAREDOPENSHIFT <IMicrosoftGraphOpenShiftItem>: openShiftItem
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Activities <IMicrosoftGraphShiftActivity[]>]`: An incremental part of a shift which can cover details of when and where an employee is during their shift.
 For example, an assignment or a scheduled break or lunch.
 Required.
     - `[Code <String>]`: Customer defined code for the shiftActivity.
 Required.